 But the line between a legitimate expression of opinion and seriously threatening speech is not always as clear and easy to draw as in these examples.
 For this reason, it is worth exploring a free speech defense, especially if your words or actions were ambiguous enough not to put a reasonable person in fear of harm (discussed next).

-Stalking requires that the defendant’s actions be ones that would put a reasonable person in fear or to feel threatened.
-This means that if the victim was hyper-sensitive to actions that would not alarm an average reasonable person in the victim’s position, the defendant may be acquitted of stalking charges.
-Similarly, if a reasonable person would be alarmed by the bully’s behavior, but the victim was actually unperturbed, the bully will probably not be convicted of bullying.
+Stalking requires that the defendant's actions be ones that would put a reasonable person in fear or feel threatened.
+So if the victim was hyper-sensitive to actions that would not alarm an average reasonable person in the victim's position, the defendant may be acquitted of stalking charges.
+Similarly, if a reasonable person would be alarmed by the bully's behavior, but the victim was actually unperturbed, the bully will probably not be convicted of bullying.

-In addition to the consequences incurred under school policy, someone who commits an act of bullying may also face criminal penalties.
-Depending on the specific conduct involved, bullying and cyberbullying may be prosecuted and punished under the Minnesota state criminal statutes described above (with applicable penalties discussed next).
+Depending on the specific conduct involved, bullying and cyberbullying may be prosecuted and punished under the Michigan state criminal statutes described above (with applicable penalties discussed next).

 In addition to the consequences stemming from school antibullying policy, and the fines or jail time from a criminal conviction, victims of bullying may often bring a civil lawsuit for the emotional, social, or financial harm caused by the offense.
 For example, the judge may award money damages to pay for the cost of therapy for the emotional distress caused by the bully.

-Bullying, whether handled only at the school level or handled in court, can incur serious consequences.
+Bullying, whether handled at the school level or in court, can incur serious consequences.
 If you have been charged with one of the crimes described here (or something similar), speak to a qualified local criminal defense attorney.
-Only a lawyer can give you legal advice and help you chart your best course of legal action.
+A lawyer can give you legal advice and help you chart your best course of legal action.

 Similarly, you may be able to recover money damages if you have been a victim of cyberbullying or a similar offense.
 A lawyer can advise you about the potential civil causes of action that might apply to your case.